MB3hel/AUVControlBoard/docs/docs/devs/math.md

 =
 \begin{pmatrix}-1 \\ -1 \\ +1 \\ +1 \\ 0 \\ 0 \\ 0 \\ 0\end{pmatrix}$

 In the above example, it is trivial to see that this is the desired motion.
 However for a more complex example, a problem appears.
 Consider $t_l = \begin{pmatrix}0 & 1 & 0 & 0 & 0 & 1\end{pmatrix}^T$.
-This describes the vehicle both moving forward and yawing at full possible speed.
+This describes the vehicle both moving forward and about the z-axis at full possible speed.

 $s = D t_l =
 \begin{pmatrix}